Editorial – Voters want action on mental health crisis

 Email newsletter signup

-Virginia ranks a pitiful 37th among states in access to mental health services, according to the 2022 Mental Health America state rankings.
-The U.S. Centers for Disease Control and Prevention reports that the share of adults receiving mental health treatment in the previous 12 months increased each year from 2019 to 2021.
+The money is sorely needed.
+Mental Health America ranks Virginia 34th among states in access to mental health care, and data from the Centers for Disease Control and Prevention shows that the share of adults receiving mental health treatment in the previous 12 months rose each year from 2019 to 2021.
+Health care providers continue to struggle with staffing shortages that affect treatment capacity.

-- Seventy-two percent of the voters polled said they would be more likely to support the plan because it calls for funding to support mental health patient transportation to relieve the burden on police officers who often have to help transport patients in crisis.
+- 84% of respondents said they would be more likely to support the plan because it calls for new funding to support mental health patient transportation to relieve the burden on police officers who are often called on to help transport individuals in crisis.